chef/cheffish/README.md

 ## RSpec Support

-Most of these were developed for testing the resource/provider pairs above; *however*, you can also `require cheffish/rspec/chef_run_support` for any RSpec `expect`s you'd like, as we do for `chef-provisioning` and its drivers (especially `chef-provisioning-aws`).
+Most of these RSpec...things were developed for testing the resource/provider pairs above; *however*, you can also `require cheffish/rspec/chef_run_support` for any RSpec `expect`s you'd like, as we do for `chef-provisioning` and its drivers (especially `chef-provisioning-aws`).

 The awesomeness here is that instead of instantiating a `run_context` and a `node` and a `resource` as Ruby objects, you can test your resources in an actual recipe: